Open Access

 5 Conclusion

-In this study, we introduce and analyse a full-Newton step IPM for solving the P*(κ)-LCP, based on a novel AET technique, which provides a new search direction for (P).
-The polynomial complexity of the algorithm is established, which coincides with the best-known iteration bound of currently feasible IPMs for P*(κ)-LCP.
+In this study, we introduce and analyse a full-Newton step IPM for solving the P*(κ)Mathematical equation-LCP, based on a novel AET technique, which provides a new search direction for (P).
+The polynomial complexity of the algorithm is established, which coincides with the best-known iteration bound of currently feasible IPMs for P*(κ)Mathematical equation-LCP.
 Elementary numerical results indicate the practical feasibility and efficiency of the proposed method.
-For future research, our efforts may focus on the design of infeasible IPM inspired by the AET technique discussed here, and on conducting more comprehensive numerical experiments for P*(κ)-LCP where κ is not equal to 0.
+For future research, our efforts may focus on the design of infeasible IPM inspired by the AET technique discussed here, and on conducting more comprehensive numerical experiments for P*(κ)Mathematical equation-LCP where κMathematical equation is not equal to 0.

 References